MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-jira-cloud-connector)

-### Microsoft Entra ID (formerly known as Azure Active Directory)
+### Microsoft Entra ID (formerly known as Azure Entra ID)
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Microsoft Entra ID and intelligently searching it with Microsoft Graph.
 It indexes objects from Microsoft Entra ID via the Microsoft Graph API.
-The connector can be used for ingesting principals into Microsoft Graph in near real time to implement use cases like expert search, equipment search, and location search or to provide early-binding security trimming in conjunction with custom data sources.
+The connector can be used for ingesting principals into Microsoft Graph in near real time.
+This supports use cases like expert search, equipment search, or location search.
 The connector supports federated authentication against Microsoft 365.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-azure-ad-connector)